 This post may contain affiliate links.

 You know we love our hummus around here.
-Whether it’s traditional hummus, elevated with roasted garlic or roasted pepper or dressed up as a crowd-pleaser loaded hummus, this Middle Eastern chickpea dip is everyone’s favorite and always a showstopper if done right (more on that below).
+Whether it’s traditional hummus, elevated with roasted garlic or roasted pepper or dressed up as a crowd-pleaser loaded hummus, this Middle Eastern chickpea dip is everyone’s favorite and always a showstopper if done right.
 This beet hummus is another favorite that I cannot wait to share with you.
-With its bright pink color and great flavors thanks to beets, this dip is going to rock your mezze table!
+It’s made with a handful of ingredients and is the perfect appetizer.

 Love beets?
 Check out my vibrantly pink Persian yogurt beet dip and delicious beet salad with feta and zaatar!

 - Tahini: Quality tahini makes all the difference.
 You can use store-bought or homemade tahini.
+Stir the tahini jar thoroughly beforehand to mix the natural oils.

-- Lemon juice: Freshly squeezed lemon juice works best for this recipe.
+- Lemon Juice: Freshly squeezed lemon juice works best for this recipe.
 Make sure not to use too much so the dip doesn’t taste sour.

 How To Make Beet Hummus